garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

 # Piccolo OS
 Piccolo OS is a small multitasking OS for the Raspberry Pi Pico.
 It is designed primarily as a teaching tool.
-It demonstrates the fundamentals of a multitasking co-operative OS and the Cortex-M0+.
+It demonstrates the fundamentals of a co-operative multitasking OS and the Arm Cortex-M0+.

 ## Limitations
 Many!
-Including lack of per-task memory, mutexes, queues, a file system, networking, a shell, and so on...
+Including lack of per-task memory, multicore support, mutexes, queues, a file system, networking, a shell, and so on...

 ## Resources
 https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-c-sdk.pdf